How to Get DEA Approval for the First Homeschool Application They've Ever Seen in Nunavut

 Should I hire a lawyer for the DEA application?

 Almost certainly not.
-The DEA approval process is administrative, not adversarial.
-A well-prepared EPP with proper strand mapping and IQ integration is what gets you approved — not legal representation.
+The DEA review process is administrative, not adversarial.
+A well-prepared EPP with proper strand mapping and IQ integration gives the DEA a clear basis for review — not legal representation.
 Save the lawyer for the unlikely event of a formal legal dispute.

 How do I find out when my DEA meets?